 French Polynesia, or Tahiti after the largest island, is a paradise in the middle of the South Pacific, a blend of French chic and Pacific charm.
-The 118 islands are as varied as they are numerous, coral atolls and volcanic peaks, coconut fringed beaches and tumbling waterfalls – all fringed by beautiful aqua blue coral reefs.
+Tahiti’s 118 islands are as varied as they are numerous, with coral atolls and volcanic peaks, palm fringed beaches and tumbling waterfalls – all surrounded by the beautiful aqua blue waters of the Pacific.